Sarai Givaty

-Sarai Givaty-Luboschits (שרי גבעתי; June 24, 1982) is an Israeli actress, singer-songwriter, and model As a musician, she is also known by her stage name ESH.
+Sarai Givaty-Luboschits (שרי גבעתי; June 24, 1982) is an Israeli actress, singer-songwriter, and model.
+As a musician, she is also known by her stage name ESH.

 Early life

-Born Sarai Givaty (or Givati) in Tiberias, Israel, to a family of Sephardic Jewish (Iraqi-Jewish and Moroccan-Jewish) descent.
+Born Sarai Givaty (or Givati) in Tiberias, Israel, and raised to an Israeli family of both Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish and Moroccan-Jewish) descent.
 Her parents are Edna (née Elkayam) and Eliyahu Givaty.
 She has two sisters, one of whom is married to Israeli actor Guy Arieli.
 Givaty moved to the U.S. after her high school graduation.

 She claims that she was discharged from the Israel Defense Forces after several days of military service, because of severe allergies to dust.